USA Today HQ evacuated after reports of man with weapon

+Roessler said police are looking for the person identified as the ex-employee as a person of interest, but didn't identify them because they "may have done nothing wrong."

+Police asked people to avoid the area if possible, and the incident is still under investigation.

-MCLEAN, Va. — Reports of a man with a weapon at USA TODAY headquarters after the building was evacuated were mistaken, according to USA Today.
+USA Today said that reports of a man with a weapon at its headquarters after the building was evacuated were mistaken.

-Police were investigating reports of a man with a weapon at the Gannett Building -- home to USA Today -- in McLean, Virginia.
-The building also houses several other businesses.

-Fairfax County police tweeted at 12:16 p.m.
-Wednesday that they were investigating the reports at 7950 Jones Branch Drive.
-Police are asking people to avoid the area if possible.

 Around 1 p.m., Fairfax County police said they are working to investigate the reported threat and, "have found no evidence of any acts of violence of injuries."

-Note: This story has been updated with the latest information.